x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 ### Create a conditional access policy

 When an organization decides to standardize how users access Exchange data, using Outlook for iOS and Android as the only email app for end users, they can configure a conditional access policy that blocks other mobile access methods.
 Outlook for iOS and Android authenticates via the Azure Active Directory identity object and then connects to Exchange Online.
 Therefore, you'll need to create Azure Active Directory conditional access policies to restrict mobile device connectivity to Exchange Online.
-To do this, you'll need two conditional access policies, with each policy targeting all potential users.
+To do this task, you'll need two conditional access policies, with each policy targeting all potential users.
 Details on creating these policies can be found in [Require app protection policy for cloud app access with Conditional Access](/azure/active-directory/conditional-access/app-protection-based-conditional-access).

 1. Follow "Step 1: Configure an Azure AD Conditional Access policy for Microsoft 365 or Office 365" in [Scenario 1: Microsoft 365 and Office 365 apps require approved apps with app protection policies](/azure/active-directory/conditional-access/app-protection-based-conditional-access#scenario-1-office-365-apps-require-approved-apps-with-app-protection-policies), which allows Outlook for iOS and Android, but blocks OAuth capable Exchange ActiveSync clients from connecting to Exchange Online.